alexgibson/monosyn/README.md

 `node app`

-For development, you can just run `grunt`.
-This will start the server and watch for changes.
+For development, you can just run `grunt` to start the server and watch for changes.

 Browser support
 ---------------